Wondering how to convert your DVD movies into a video format that will run on your new iPhone or iPod?

 Using Handbrake was as easy as plugging in my DVD, selecting the DVD in Handbrake, and clicking a button to kick off the conversion process.

-Next I downloaded Aimersoft's DVD Ripper, which rips DVD to mp4 video that will run on iPhones, iPods, and any other device that can view standard mp4 videos.
+Next I downloaded Aimersoft's DVD Ripper, which rips DVDs to mp4 video that will run on iPhones, iPods, and any other device that can view standard mp4 videos.

 I also discovered an additional Aimersoft DVD Ripper feature - the ability to take still shots at any point during the movie.
 There's a movie preview window on the lower left side of the screen, and a button that takes snapshots as often and as fast as you click it; saving photos to a folder each time.
 I really liked this feature.

 Once your DVD is converted to mp4 video format, you can transfer it to your iPhone or iPod by importing them into iTunes and then syncing your iPhone.